 Patient education is the cornerstone of efforts to prevent skin cancer.
-In a 2018 update to its report on counseling to prevent skin cancer, the USPSTF recommended counseling for children, adolescents, young adults, and parents of young children to minimize UV exposure among those 10 to 24 years of age (particularly those with "fair skin"), thereby reducing the risk of skin cancer [182].
+The USPSTF recommends counseling for children, adolescents, young adults, and parents of young children to minimize UV exposure among those 10 to 24 years of age (particularly those with "fair skin"), thereby reducing the risk of skin cancer [182].
 The USPSTF found insufficient evidence to assess the balance of benefits and harms of such counseling for adults older than 24 years of age, but recommends selective counseling based on presence of risk factors for skin cancer [182].
 Talking to patients about ways to protect themselves from UV rays should be carried out, with several points of emphasis (Table 14).
 Every summer, the consumer media is inundated with information on reducing the risks of sun exposure, and physicians should reinforce this information.
-Although Healthy People 2030 sets no targets regarding protective measures that may reduce the risk of skin cancer, healthcare providers should work toward attaining the goal of increasing from 70.8% the proportion of adults who usually or always apply sunscreen with a sun protection factor (SPF) of 15 or higher, wear protective clothing, or seek shade; as of 2015, 70.8% of adults reported usually or always using sun-protection methods [183].
+Although Healthy People 2030 sets no targets regarding protective measures that may reduce the risk of skin cancer, healthcare providers should work toward attaining the goal of increasing, from 70.8%, the proportion of adults who usually or always apply sunscreen with a sun protection factor (SPF) of 15 or higher, wear protective clothing, or seek shade [183].
 Men are significantly less likely to use sunscreen than women [175; 183].

-POINTS OF EMPHASIS FOR PATIENT EDUCATION ON PREVENTION OF SKIN CANCERS
+POINTS OF EMPHASIS FOR PATIENT EDUCATION ON PREVENTION OF SKIN CANCERS -- ---------

 Use of Sunscreen All individuals, regardless of skin color, should use sunscreen.
 Children require extra protection, as sun damage begins early and progresses over time.
 Choose a sunscreen that has a sun protection factor (SPF) of 15.
 (Higher SPFs impart only slightly more protection.)
 Select a sunscreen that protects against both UV-A and UV-B rays.
 Look for labels with "broad spectrum" or "multispectrum" or ingredients such as avobenzone (Parsol 1789), titanium dioxide, zinc oxide, or oxybenzone.
 Expand the use of sunscreen beyond the summer; snow reflects up to 80% of the sun's rays.
 Apply sunscreen at least 30 minutes before going out in the sun.
 Use sunscreen even if wearing make-up that has SPF.
 (Apply sunscreen underneath make-up.)
 Apply sunscreen liberally (at least a shot glass full per application for adults) and reapply at least every two hours (sooner if swimming or sweating).
 Make sure to use sunscreen on often-forgotten areas, such as ears, scalp (if bald), and back of the neck.
 Check the expiration date on the bottle of sunscreen; expired products are not effective.
 Other Protection from UV Rays Use lip balm (SPF 30); petroleum jelly does not provide protection against the sun.
 Wear protective clothing.
 Wear a broad-brimmed hat.
 Wear sunglasses that protect against UV rays.
 Avoid the sun during its highest intensity (10 a.m. to 4 p.m.).
 Avoid tanning beds and tanning salons; warn parents of the danger of this practice among teenagers.
-Self-Examination Learn how to: • Perform self-examination of the skin Recognize moles and dysplastic nevi • Use the ABCDE criteria • Perform self-examinations at least monthly and examine other family members, including children Other Early detection of skin cancers provides the best opportunity for cure.
+Self-Examination Learn how to: Perform self-examination of the skin Recognize moles and dysplastic nevi Use the ABCDE criteria Perform self-examinations at least monthly and examine other family members, including children Other Early detection of skin cancers provides the best opportunity for cure.
 Family history has an important role in the development of skin cancers; greater precautions are needed for children of parents with skin cancers.
 Educational materials vary in quality; choose high-quality print and online resources.
-Source: Compiled by Author Table 14 skin cancer.
+Source: Compiled by Author Table 14